sarang4488/developer-social-network/README.md

 # developer-social-network

-A social network for developers
+A social network for developers.